Navigate to Scheduling Process > Courses

 - Cost of Course - Informational only.
 Use the Course Fees tab.

 - (Core/Prof) (CRS.E3) – This field is no longer used.
 It was previously used for Summer School Attendance Reporting.

 The California Specific Fields tab has key fields that need to be populated for CALPADS reporting:

 - CSU Entrance Honors?
-(CRS.CSH) – Flagging this field with an “H” indicates this course will be counted as an Honors course for purposes of CSU Eligibility.
-The value for this field is hard coded.
+(CRS.CSH) – Flagging this field with an “H” indicates this Course is counted as an Honors course for purposes of CSU Eligibility.
+The value for this field is hard-coded.

 - UC Entrance Honors?
-(CRS.U3) – Flagging this field with an “H” indicates this course will be counted as an Honors course for purposes of UC Eligibility.
-The value for this field is hard coded.
+(CRS.U3) – Flagging this field with an “H” indicates this Course is counted as an Honors course for purposes of UC Eligibility.
+The value for this field is hard-coded.

-- CBEDS # (CRS.C3) – All courses must be populated with a value in this field.
+- State Course Code (CRS.C3) – All Courses must be populated with a value in this field.
+This field is also used for CCI measures.
 Use “6012” if you would like Aeries to skip this course when extracting data to CALPADS.
-This is a CALPADS required field, CALPADS FldNum is 09.07 and the CALPADS Field Name is CRS-State Course Code.
+CBEDS course list can be accessed on the California Department of Education website.

-- CSF List - if the course has been approved by the California Scholarship Federation, indicate if the course is a List I, II or III CSF course.
+- CSF List (CRS.C1) - If the Course has been approved by the California Scholarship Federation, indicate if the course is a List I, II or III CSF course.

 The Correspondence Language tab is the final tab for the Course data section: